mapping-commons/sssom/src/docs/spec-formats-rdf.md

 > The whole point of an extension definition in SSSOM is to provide (1) a
 > property that confers some meaning to the extension, and (2) the type of the
 > expected values.
 In RDF, as described [above](#extension-slots), those two
-> bits of information are already contained in the triple that represent the
+> bits of information are already contained in the triple that represents the
 > extension slot, so there is no need for an additional definition.
 >
 > But the extension definition also provides the `slot_name` which is used to